MilanSuresh2468/cse15l-lab-reports/LabReport1.md

 The current working directory is `/home/lecture1`.
 When we use `Hello.java` as an argument, we get the correct output, the content of the `Hello.java file`.
 This is not an error.

+## Now, we're done!
+From this report, I got some more exposure to the command line and learned how to properly use GitHub!